canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 `snapcraft.yaml` of course!
 This will take care of a couple of things for you:

   - It will make sure that services are automatically started/stopped.
-  - All commands will be namespaced, so that you could for example install the same snap from different publishers and still be able to run the snaps separately.
+  - All commands will be "namespaced", so that you could for example install the same snap from different publishers and still be able to run the snaps separately.
   - You can define which security permissions commands and services need.
-  - And more.

 Exposing the `hello` command is pretty painless, so let's do that first.
 All you need to do is to add the following declaration to your `snapcraft.yaml` file: